tanisha0710-ui/PMUY-AI/report.md

 # 5. Descriptive Statistics (Evidence)

-This section presents the main descriptive patterns in the data before estimating the Difference-in-Differences model.
-The objective is to examine how clean-fuel adoption varied across states, socioeconomic groups, and rural–urban areas before and after the implementation of PMUY.
+This section presents descriptive patterns in clean cooking fuel adoption across treatment and control states before and after the implementation of PMUY.
+The analysis begins with summary statistics for the main household-level variables used in the study, followed by comparisons across treatment groups and visual evidence on trends in clean-fuel adoption over time.
+These descriptive results provide important context for interpreting the subsequent Difference-in-Differences estimates.

 ## Summary Statistics by Treatment Status

-Table 1 compares household characteristics across treatment and control states before and after PMUY implementation.
-Even before the policy rollout, high-exposure states had substantially lower clean-fuel adoption rates than low-exposure states (27.4% versus 63.0%).
-These states also had lower electricity access, lower wealth levels, poorer housing conditions, and a much larger rural population share.
-The descriptive patterns confirm that treatment states were systematically more disadvantaged and more dependent on traditional fuels before PMUY, providing a strong policy rationale for targeted intervention.
+Table 1 presents summary statistics for the main household-level variables used in the analysis across treatment and control states in both the pre-policy and post-policy periods.
+The treatment group consists of states with below-median clean-fuel penetration in NFHS-4, while the control group includes states with relatively higher baseline clean-fuel access.

+The descriptive patterns show substantial pre-existing differences between the two groups.
+Before PMUY, treatment states exhibited significantly lower clean-fuel adoption rates compared to control states (27.4% versus 63.0%).
+Treatment states were also more rural, poorer on average, and had lower levels of electricity access, piped water access, improved flooring, and household educational attainment.
+These patterns are consistent with the policy motivation underlying PMUY, since the programme primarily targeted regions with historically greater dependence on traditional solid fuels.

+The table also shows that clean-fuel adoption increased in both groups during the post-policy period.
+However, treatment states continued to exhibit lower average socio-economic and infrastructure indicators relative to control states, highlighting the importance of accounting for structural differences across states in the empirical analysis.

 ![Table 1](figures/main_summary_stats.png)

-Between NFHS-4 and NFHS-5, clean-fuel adoption increased in both groups.
-However, the increase was larger in low-exposure states than in high-exposure states, suggesting that existing regional inequalities in clean-fuel access may have persisted even after the programme expansion.
-These differences motivate the use of the DiD framework to determine whether the observed trends remain after controlling for household and state-level characteristics.

 ## Raw Treatment-Control Change

-Table 2 presents the unadjusted change in clean-fuel adoption across treatment and control states.
-High-exposure states experienced an increase from 27.4% to 42.0%, representing a gain of 14.6 percentage points.
-In contrast, low-exposure states increased from 63.0% to 79.5%, a gain of 16.6 percentage points.
-The resulting naïve DiD estimate is −2.0 percentage points, indicating that high-exposure states improved more slowly than low-exposure states in raw terms.
+Table 2 presents the raw change in clean-fuel adoption between NFHS-4 and NFHS-5 across treatment and control states.
+Both groups experienced substantial increases in clean-fuel usage during the post-policy period.
+In high-exposure states, clean-fuel adoption increased from 27.4% to 42.0%, representing a rise of approximately 14.6 percentage points.
+In control states, adoption increased from 63.0% to 79.5%, corresponding to an increase of roughly 16.6 percentage points.

+The resulting unadjusted Difference-in-Differences estimate is approximately −2.0 percentage points.
+This naïve estimate is purely descriptive and does not account for differences in household characteristics, state-specific factors, or broader time trends.
+The adjusted regression analysis presented later incorporates fixed effects and household-level controls to estimate the policy effect more rigorously.

 ![Table 2](figures/raw_treat_control.png)

-Although this estimate is purely descriptive and does not account for covariates or fixed effects, it provides an important benchmark for the later regression analysis.
-The negative raw DiD suggests that PMUY may not have fully closed the gap between low-access and high-access states during the study period.

 ## Baseline State Classification and Geographic Distribution

-Figure 1 maps state-level clean-fuel adoption rates before and after PMUY implementation and illustrates the treatment classification used in the analysis.
-States below the NFHS-4 median clean-fuel adoption rate of 52.3% are classified as high-exposure states.
-These include Bihar, Jharkhand, Odisha, Chhattisgarh, Assam, and several northeastern states, all of which exhibited relatively low clean-fuel access before the policy rollout.

-The figure highlights substantial geographic heterogeneity in baseline clean-fuel adoption across India.
-Southern and urbanized states such as Delhi, Chandigarh, Goa, Tamil Nadu, and Puducherry reported very high pre-policy adoption rates, while several northern and eastern states remained heavily dependent on solid fuels.
-Although adoption improved across most states by NFHS-5, the regional disparity in clean cooking access remained visible, supporting the importance of evaluating heterogeneous programme impacts.
+Figure 1 presents state-level clean-fuel adoption rates before and after the implementation of PMUY using NFHS-4 and NFHS-5 household survey data.
+The left panel shows pre-policy clean-fuel access during NFHS-4 (2015–16), while the right panel presents post-policy clean-fuel access during NFHS-5 (2019–21).
+Darker shades indicate higher household adoption of clean cooking fuel.

+The figure also illustrates the treatment assignment used in the Difference-in-Differences framework.
+States with below-median clean-fuel penetration in NFHS-4 are classified as high-exposure treatment states and are outlined using dark maroon borders.
+States above the median form the control group and are outlined in gold.

+Several important descriptive patterns emerge from the maps.
+Before PMUY, clean-fuel adoption was substantially lower across many northern, central, and eastern states, while southern and relatively richer states exhibited higher baseline LPG usage.
+The post-policy map shows visible increases in clean-fuel adoption across most states between NFHS-4 and NFHS-5.
+However, substantial regional disparities remain even in the post-policy period, with treatment states continuing to exhibit lower average clean-fuel access relative to control states.

+These geographic patterns reinforce the motivation for the empirical strategy adopted in the paper.
+Since states entered the PMUY period with very different baseline levels of clean-fuel access and infrastructure, accounting for state-level heterogeneity is important when evaluating the programme’s impact.

 ![Figure 1](figures/map.png)

 ## Treatment-Control Trend Comparison

-Figure 2 plots average clean-fuel adoption over time for treatment and control states.
-Both groups experienced increases in adoption between NFHS-4 and NFHS-5, but high-exposure states consistently remained far below low-exposure states in overall adoption levels.
-The figure visually demonstrates the large initial disparity between the two groups and motivates the central DiD question of whether the post-policy trajectory differed systematically across them.

-The trend comparison also shows that improvements in high-exposure states did not fully catch up with gains observed in low-exposure states.
-This visual evidence is consistent with the negative naïve DiD estimate reported earlier.
+Figure 2 compares average clean-fuel adoption rates across treatment and control states in NFHS-4 and NFHS-5.
+Treatment states correspond to high-exposure states with below-median clean-fuel penetration in the pre-policy period, while control states represent states with relatively higher baseline clean-fuel access.

+The figure shows that clean-fuel adoption increased in both groups between NFHS-4 and NFHS-5.
+However, treatment states began from substantially lower baseline levels of clean-fuel usage and continued to remain below control states in the post-policy period.
+The upward trend in both groups reflects the broader expansion of clean cooking fuel adoption over time.

+This figure provides a descriptive comparison of pre-policy and post-policy outcomes across the two groups and motivates the Difference-in-Differences framework used in the subsequent analysis.

 ![Figure 2](figures/clean_fuel_by_treatment.png)